sleslein/chi-js-design-system-talk/presentation.md

 <!-- _class: lead -->
 # What are Patterns?

-Reusable combination of the design system's **components** that are composed using a layout that adheres to the design system's **foundations**.

 <!--
 Comment:  When I started I said there were 3 main areas of a design system we'd focus on today.
 Foundations, Components, and now we have patterns.

 Question: So, what are patterns?

 Comment: If the goal of foundations and components is to bring a pretty low-level consistency to an application.
 The goal of patterns is to bring high-level consistency to an application.
 The look and feel of one page to another is familiar to the user.
 For example, data collection/input workflows are consistent to one another.
 -->

+Reusable combination of the design system's **components** that are composed using a layout that adheres to the design system's **foundations**.

 ---

+## Pattern Example: Form

 <!--
 Comment:  Let's consider the typical form and compose a form using our design system.
 We see the following: